 72 Archer Street, Chatswood

-Located just south of Druitt Street, Mountain Equipment is another independent store staffed by knowledgeable hikers and climbers.
+Located just south of Druitt Street, Mountain Equipment Sydney is another independent store staffed by knowledgeable hikers and climbers.
 Indeed, Mountain Equipment isn’t just for hikers and campers but serious climbers and mountaineers too.
 Similar to Bogong in Melbourne.

 Read this pretty choice review on Google: “Extremely helpful staff, spent an hour with me selecting climbing gear.”